rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Structural realism
 --------------------------------------------------------------------------------

+### Introduction

 Science has identified real patterns, relationships, and structures (at least within a regime) in nature.

 -   realist
--   Plato's injunction in the *Phaedrus* to carve nature at its joints
--   early Wittgenstein: picture theory of language/meaning
--   strucuturalism more generally and structural anthropology: Claude L&eacute;vi-Strauss
 -   [Inverse problem](https://en.wikipedia.org/wiki/Inverse_problem)
     -   Wikipedia: "Inverse problems are some of the most important mathematical problems in science and mathematics because they tell us about parameters that we cannot directly observe."

+### History

+-   Plato's injunction in the *Phaedrus* to carve nature at its joints
+-   Early Wittgenstein: picture theory of language/meaning
+-   Strucuturalism more generally and structural anthropology: Claude L&eacute;vi-Strauss
 -   Henri Poincar&eacute;

 Poincar&eacute;: